koichi-murakami/g4python/README.md

 There are two types of user codes in the software.

 ### Tests
-Testing codes are located in the `tests` directory that are build with cmake build.
+Testing codes are located in the `tests` directory that is build with cmake build.

 ~~~~